ASE A1 Engine Repair Practice Test

 Answer B is wrong.
 The intercooler's radiator, usually located at the front of the vehicle where fresh air can pass through, releases heat to the atmosphere.

 Answer C is correct.
-The intercooler's job is to cool the compressed, heated air charge before it enters the engine's combustion chamber.
+The intercooler's job is to cool the compressed, heated air charge before entering the combustion chamber.
 This cooled charge increases the engine's horsepower and prevents harmful detonation.

 Answer D is wrong.
 Liquid-cooled intercoolers typically require a 50/50 mixture of antifreeze to water.
 They are leak tested similar to the engine's cooling system.